GoogleCloudPlatform/ops-agent/dev-docs/new-receivers.md

   configuration does not contain 3rd party application specific configuration.
 Users need to define the pipeline(s) to enable log and metrics ingestion for an application (We will provide copy-pastable instructions).
 - A `type` field is required for each receiver.
+- The convention for receiver / processor ID is to use underscore as word delimiter. e.g. `apache_access`.
 - Logging specific
   - The receiver, without customization, scrapes this application's logs from common log file paths and parses them with the common regex.